PlathC/VitalRecordAnalyser/Readme.md

 - Qt (Tested with >= 5.11.2)
 - Python 3

-You might also need CUDA if you want to use Tensorflow's GPU version.s
+You might also need CUDA if you want to use Tensorflow's GPU version.

 ### Clone and  Build